brianangulo/gputrackIT/README.md

 * Firebase

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running follow these simple steps.

-### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.

 ### Installation